mvysny/shepherd-java-client/README.md

 * `ssoOnlyAllowEmailsEndingWith` (Shepherd-Web only): if not null, only e-mails ending with this string are allowed.
 Example: `@vaadin.com`.
 If null or empty, all e-mails are allowed.
 * `shepherdHome` Shepherd home, `/opt/shepherd` for [Shepherd Kubernetes](https://github.com/mvysny/shepherd), `/opt/shepherd-traefik` for [Shepherd Traefik](https://github.com/mvysny/shepherd-traefik).
 * `containerSystem` the runtime container system to use for running project containers, either `"kubernetes"` or `"traefik-docker"`.

+Regarding the "jenkins" setting:

+- In Traefik mode, Jenkins will be running in the same private Docker network as Shepherd; Shepherd will talk to Jenkins directly at `http://jenkins:8080`.
+- In Kubernetes mode, Jenkins runs directly at host, and so does Shepherd.
+Shepherd therefore talks to Jenkins via `http://localhost:8080`.
+Make sure to change the configuration accordingly.

 ## shepherd-cli